Daivik1520/SAM-v2/README.md

    - Add tests or logs where practical to ease review

 License
-- MIT — see the license notice in this repository.
+- MIT — see `LICENSE` for full text.